-The annual gift exclusion increased from $15,000 (for the first time since 2018), to $16,000 for 2022.
-Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $32,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
+The annual gift exclusion increased from $15,000 (for the first time since 2018), to $16,000 for 2022, and now $17,000 for 2023.
+Married couples can combine their annual gift exclusion amounts to make tax-exempt gifts totaling $34,000 to as many individuals as they choose each year, whether both spouses contribute equally, or if the entire gift comes from one spouse.
 In the latter instance, the couple must file an IRS Form 709 Gift Tax return and elect “gift-splitting” for the tax year in which such gift was made.

 Generation-Skipping Transfer Tax Exemption